sheevashab/Hogwarts-Hopefuls/README.md

 ## Post-MVP

 > My Post-MVP for this project would be expanding on its functionality.
 I think it would be a more useful app if the users could accomplish more during their visit.
 For example, I would like to expand the sorting hat questionairre to more than a question.
 I would also like to make a quiz to assign the specialty spell and patronus.
+I would also like to make a 'Common Room', or a space for students of the same house to find each other.

 ***